Clinical Approach

 A Psychobiological Approach

-I am trained in a Psychobiological Approach to Couples' Therapy (PACT).
+Jess is a trained Psychobiological Approach to Couples' Therapy (PACT) provider (Level 3).

 Attachment Theory